JeroenGar/jagua-rs/README.md

 ## Development

 Contributions to `jagua-rs` are more than welcome!
+Especially performance enhancements of the most critical operations: collision detection and collection queries and updating the state.
+Performance deltas of these operations can be measures using `cargo bench --bench ci_bench`, and are tracked in the [Performance Tracker](https://jeroengar.github.io/jagua-rs/benchmarks/).

 To submit code contributions: [fork](https://help.github.com/articles/fork-a-repo/) the repository, commit your changes, and [submit a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).